Terrorist Organizations

 aka – al-Qa’ida in the South Arabian Peninsula; al-Qa’ida in Yemen; al-Qa’ida of Jihad Organization in the Arabian Peninsula; al-Qa’ida Organization in the Arabian Peninsula; Tanzim Qa’idat al-Jihad fi Jazirat al-Arab; AQY; Ansar al-Shari’a; Sons of Abyan; Sons of Hadramawt; Sons of Hadramawt Committee; Civil Council of Hadramawt; National Hadramawt Council

-history – formed in January 2009 when the now-deceased leader of al-Qa’ida (AQ) in Yemen, Nasir AL-WAHISHI, publicly announced that Yemeni and Saudi al-Qa’ida operatives were working together under the banner of AQAP; the announcement signaled the rebirth of an AQ franchise that previously carried out attacks in Saudi Arabia; beginning in 2014-2015, AQAP was able to take advantage of Yemen’s civil war and expand operations in the country, controlling a large portion of the southern part of the Yemen by 2016; after 2017, the group began losing territory, fighters, and leaders to internal dissensions, desertions to ISIS, and casualties from clashes with Yemeni and international security forces, the Houthis, and ISIS; nevertheless, as of 2024 the group continued to persist as a local and regional threat
+history – formed in 2009 from a combination of al-Qa‘ida members and locally focused jihadists; in subsequent years, claimed responsibility for numerous terrorist acts against both local and foreign targets, including an attempted attack on a US-bound commercial airliner in December 2009, a foiled plot to send explosive-laden packages to the US on cargo planes, and an attack on the Paris headquarters of a newspaper in 2015; the group took advantage of Yemen’s civil war in 2014-15 to expand operations in the country, controlling a large portion of the southern part of the Yemen by 2016; after 2017, the group began losing territory, fighters, and leaders to internal dissensions, desertions, and casualties from clashes with Yemeni and international security forces, the Houthis, and the Islamic State of Iraq and ash-Sham (ISIS); nevertheless, as of 2024 the group continued to persist as a local and regional threat

-leadership and organization – led by Saad bin Atef al-Awlaki; has a leadership council (“majlis al-shura”) comprised of lieutenant commanders who are responsible for overall political direction and military operations; organized in branches or wings for military operations, political, propaganda (recruitment), religious issues (for justifying attacks from a theological perspective while offering spiritual guidance), and security; typically operates in a decentralized manner that allows individual cells to operate independently
+leadership and organization – led by Saad bin Atef al-Awlaki (aka Abu al-Laith); has a leadership council (“majlis al-shura”) comprised of lieutenant commanders who are responsible for overall political direction and military operations; organized in branches or wings for military operations, political, propaganda (recruitment), religious issues (for justifying attacks from a theological perspective while offering spiritual guidance), and security; typically operates in a decentralized manner that allows individual cells to operate independently

-areas of operation – most active in central Yemen; probably has a limited presence in Saudi Arabia
+areas of operation – operates primarily in southern and central Yemen; probably has a limited presence in Saudi Arabia

-targets, tactics, and weapons – chiefly targets Security Belt Forces and other groups affiliated with the United Arab Emirates and Saudi Arabia in the Shabwa and Abyan governorates, as well as the Houthis in the Bayda governorate; also targets Yemeni Government officials, oil facilities, merchant ships, and Shia Muslims; has targeted Western interests, including embassies, diplomats, business people, tourists, and both commercial airliners; claimed the small arms attack in Feb 2020 that resulted in the deaths of three US military personnel in Florida, as well as an attack in Paris in 2015 that killed 12 civilians at the office of a magazine publisher; has waged open warfare with Islamic State elements in Yemen since 2018; employs guerrilla-style and terrorist tactics, including ambushes, complex assaults, assassinations, snipers, bombings, and suicide attacks; equipped with small arms, machine guns, artillery, rockets, landmines, anti-tank missiles, armored combat vehicles, man-portable air defense systems (MANPADs), armed unmanned aerial vehicles (drones), and improvised explosive devices, including car bombs, road side bombs, and suicide vests
+targets, tactics, and weapons – attacks a wide variety of targets, including the Yemeni Government, forces affiliated with the United Arab Emirates and Saudi Arabia, the Houthis; Shia Muslims, and Western interests; specific targets have included business people, commercial airliners and cargo planes, embassies, diplomats, merchant ships, and oil facilities; regularly calls for attacks against Western interests and regional partners in the group’s media releases; has waged open warfare with ISIS elements in Yemen since 2018; employs guerrilla-style and terrorist tactics, including ambushes, assassinations, bombings, complex assaults, snipers, and suicide attacks; equipped with small arms, machine guns, artillery, rockets, landmines, anti-tank missiles, armored combat vehicles, man-portable air defense systems (MANPADs), armed unmanned aerial vehicles (drones), and improvised explosive devices, including car bombs, road side bombs, and suicide vests

-financial and other support – receives funding from theft, robberies, oil and gas revenue, kidnapping-for-ransom operations, and donations from like-minded supporters; for nearly a year after seizing the city of Mukallah in April 2015, had access millions of dollars from port fees and funds stolen from the central bank; many of its weapons have been seized from the Yemeni military; recruits through social media, print, and digital means
+financial and other support – receives funding from theft, robberies, oil and gas revenue, kidnapping-for-ransom operations, and donations from like-minded supporters; for nearly a year after seizing the city of Mukallah in April 2015, had access millions of dollars from port fees and funds stolen from the central bank; has seized weapons and equipment from the Yemeni military; recruits through social media, print, and digital means

 designation – placed on the US Department of State's list of Foreign Terrorist Organizations on 19 January 2010